nnphongphu/tic-tac-toe/README.md

 Tic tac toe is a two-player game.
 In this case, it is based on the player-vs-computer format.
 Each player has a symbol (typically X and O), and the first one to get one continuous line of tiles (be it horizontal, vertical or diagonal) filled with his/her symbols is the winner.

 The game takes place on a 3x3 grid starting with all tiles being empty.
 The players take turn placing tiles of their respective symbols.
-The game is completed if there is no empty tile left or if one of the two player successfully forms **a continuous line of three tiles** with his/her symbols.
+The game is completed if there is no empty tile left or if one of the two players successfully forms **a continuous line of three tiles** with his/her symbols.

 ### Instruction